steven-varga/h5cpp-doc/docs/architecture.md

 # HDF5
 <p align='justify'>
-Within the HDF5 container, datasets maybe stored in [compact, chunked or contiguous](#dataset-creation-property-list) layouts.
+Within an HDF5 container, datasets may be stored in [compact, chunked or contiguous](#dataset-creation-property-list) layouts.
 The  stored datasets are referenced by strings separated with backslash character: `/`.
-The directory entries (non-leaf nodes) are called groups `h5::gr_t`, and the leaf nodes are the datasets `h5::ds_t` and named types `h5::dt_t`.
+The directory entries (non-leaf nodes) are called groups `h5::gr_t`, and the (terminal) leaf nodes are the datasets `h5::ds_t` and named types `h5::dt_t`.
 Groups, datasets and named types can have `h5::att_t` attributes attached.
-At first glance the HDF5 appears as a regular file system with a rich set of API calls.
+At first glance, an HDF5 container appears as a regular file system with a rich set of API calls.
 </p>
 ## Layouts
 #### Chunked Layout and Partial IO
 An economic way to access massive data sets is to break them into smaller blocks or chunks.
-While the CAPI supports complex selection of regions for now H5CPP provides only economical means for sub-setting with `h5::block{}`, `h5::stride{}`.
+While the CAPI supports complex selections of regions, for now H5CPP provides only effective means for sub-setting with `h5::block{}`, `h5::stride{}`.
 (1)

-Chunked layout may be requested by creating a dataset with `h5::chunk{..}` added to dataset creation property list which will implicitly set `h5::layout_chunked` flag on.
+Chunked layout may be requested by creating a dataset with `h5::chunk{..}` added to dataset creation property list which will implicitly set the `h5::layout_chunked` flag.

 *The content of `[..]` are other optional dataset properties, `fd` is an opened HDF5 file descriptor of type `ht::fd_t`, `...` denotes omitted size definitions:*
 ```cpp